What is sadism?

 The German psychiatrist and forensic pathologist Richard von Krafft-Ebing used the term “sadism” for the first time in 1866.
 He named it after the Donatien Alphonse François Marquis de Sade, in whose pornographic works violent fantasies also played a role.

-Closely related is the term masochism, named after the writer Leopold von Sacher-Masoch (1836–1895).
-This term describes the opposite, i.e. the sexual desire to receive pain.
-Since sadism and masochism are closely linked in the BDSM area, the term “sadomasochism” was coined.
-In general usage, this includes all sexual practices that deviate from the socially accepted norm and are associated with a combination of pleasure and pain.
+The term “masochism,” closely related to “sadism,” is named after the writer Leopold von Sacher-Masoch (1836–1895).
+This term describes the opposite of sadism—sexual pleasure derived from receiving pain.
+Because sadism and masochism are closely linked in the BDSM community, the combined term “sadomasochism” was coined.
+This term generally encompasses all sexual practices that deviate from socially accepted norms and involve the combination of pleasure and pain.

 It is not in pleasure that happiness consists, it is in desire – it is in breaking the chains that hold back this desire.